supply-chain-using-dockers/setting-the-project/README.md

 6)if the api is working you are good to go for next part CHECK FOR NETWORK ISSUES IF THERE ARE ERRORS.
-PLEASE RESTART YOUR CONNECTIONS
+PLEASE RESTART YOUR CONNECTIONS One of the common errors is MONGO ERROR.
+It has some issues connecting to database

 7)run the front-end container docker sudo docker run -d -p 4200:80 jnanesh10/api-access